microsoft/mu/docs/CodeDevelopment/compile.md

     ```cmd
     stuart_build -c <platform Config File>
     ```
-8. Open the build output for log files to debug any errors
+8. Open the build output for log files to debug any errors (usually in workspace/Build)

 ???+ info
     * In Project Mu repos the platform config file is generally in the platform package.